zio/zio-kafka/docs/consuming-kafka-topics-using-zio-streams.md

 zio-kafka also supports a _graceful shutdown_, where the fetching of records for the subscribed topics/partitions is stopped, the streams are ended and all downstream stages are completed, allowing in-flight records to be fully processed.

-Use the `with*Stream` variants of `plainStream`, `partitionedStream` and `partitionedAssignmentStream` for this purpose.
-These methods accept a parameter that describes the execution of a stream, which is gracefully ended when the method is interrupted.
+Use the `*StreamWithControl` variants of `plainStream`, `partitionedStream` and `partitionedAssignmentStream` for this purpose.
+These methods return a `StreamControl` object allowing you to stop fetching records and terminate the execution of the stream gracefully.

+There is also the `Consumer.runWithGracefulShutdown` method which can gracefully terminate the stream upon fiber interruption, useful for a controlled shutdown when your application is terminated.

 As of zio-kafka 3.0, this functionality is experimental.
 If no issues are reported and the API has good usability, it will eventually be marked as stable.